-- 1. How many different ways can you label 4 babies so that two are correct and two are incorrect? - 2.
-How many different ways can you label 5 babies so that 3 are correct and 2 are incorrect? - 3.
+- 1. How many different ways can you label 4 babies so that 2 are correct and 2 are incorrect? - 2.
+How many different ways can you label 5 babies so that 3 are correct and 2 are incorrect?
+(Use a chart with 5 columns.) - 3.
 What if there were 3 babies and 2 were labeled correctly?
 How many different ways can this happen? - 4.
 Is it necessary to make a chart to answer this question?
 Why or why not?